Parent

 Throughout the programme, students will:

-• Have the unique opportunity to study alongside a PhD researcher, a leading expert in their field, and study a topic outside the school curriculum
+• Have the unique opportunity to study alongside a PhD researcher, a leading expert in their field, and study a topic outside the school curriculum.

 You can find out more about the impact of The Scholars Programme by reading our Annual Impact Reports.

-“[I]t stimulates the young minds to work outside their comfort zone, tests their resilience and provides opportunity to develop independent study skills and commitment.” – School in Brent
+“[I]t stimulates the young minds to work outside their comfort zone, tests their resilience and provides opportunity to develop independent study skills and commitment.”– School in Brent

 How are students selected to take part in The Scholars Programme?